 Residency fee, travel costs etc. The residency fee covers the costs of accommodation in their facilities including meals, utilities and housekeeping, weekly meetings with guidance and assistance from the staff, studio space, and some tools.
 For the special instructional residencies, all materials for the courses are included.
 For self-directed residencies, artists bring their own materials and supplies or obtain them locally.

-Founded in 2009 in Puebla, Arquetopia is an award-winning, Mexican official nonprofit foundation promoting Development, social transformation and productivity through artistic, cultural, and educational programs.
+Founded in 2009 in Puebla, Arquetopia is a nonprofit foundation promoting development, social transformation and productivity through artistic, cultural, and educational programs.
 The artist-in-residence programs offers professional opportunities for emerging and mid-career, national and international artists, designers, curators, art historians, art educators, cultural researchers, writers, and journalists age 25 and over.
 All Arquetopia residencies include weekly individual meetings with the staff for research assistance, project guidance, and critiques.

 Arranged on a case-by-case basis.